10 ways we are staying safe on campus this year

 We have checked every space on campus to ensure it is safe to use, and approved in line with UK government guidance.
 We will only approve any activities on campus if they have undergone a comprehensive risk assessment.

 The rules for social distancing on campus will depend on where you are – indoors, outdoors, or on transport.
-However, try to keep a distance of two metres wherever possible.
+However, try to keep a distance of 1.5 metres wherever possible.

 You will see signs across campus reminding you to keep a safe distance apart.